aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 3. Implement decoding logic in `src-payload-decoders/python/mymanufacturer_mydevice.py`

    Please consider the following guidelines when implementing your binary decoder:

     - Please ensure to keep the name and signature of dict_from_payload function stable and not to modify it.
     - In case of a failure in decoding, please raise an exception.
-    - In case of successfull decoding, please return a JSON object with decoded key/value pairs
+    - In case of successful decoding, please return a JSON object with decoded key/value pairs

-    The following example illustrates these guideines:
+    The following example illustrates these guidelines:

     ```python
     def dict_from_payload(base64_input: str, fport: int = None):
       # Your code